 This project currently undergoes a complete overhaul.

-If you wanna see the previous version in action, take a look at the demo application.
+If you wanna see a previous version in action, take a look at the demo application.

 C is dead, long live C

 Even though hardly any games are written in C nowadays, there are a few noteworthy titles that meet this criterion e.g. Doom, Quake, Quake II, and Neverwinter Nights.

 This project should show that it is still possible and that C (and procedural programming in general) is often underestimated.

 With that in mind: C is dead, long live C!